-Van Kerrebroeck et al13 A 12-week, randomized, double-blind, placebo-controlled, multicenter trial that compared the efficacy and safety of tolterodine tartrate capsules (4 mg qd) and tolterodine tartrate tablets (2 mg bid) with placebo in 1529 adults with urinary frequency and urgency incontinence.
-All patients were advised to take their medication in the morning.
+Van Kerrebroeck et al. A 12-week, randomized, double-blind, placebo-controlled, multicenter trial that compared the efficacy and safety of tolterodine tartrate capsules (4 mg gd) and tolterodine tartrate tablets (2 mg bid) with placebo in 1529 adults with urinary frequency and urgency incontinence.
 Primary objective of this study was to evaluate the effect of active drugs or placebo on incontinence episodes using a 7-day bladder diary.
-Mean urgency incontinence episodes at baseline per week were 22.1 for patients treated with tolterodine tartrate capsules 4 mg qd, 23.2 for patients treated with tolterodine tartrate tablets 2 mg bid, and 23.3 for placebo-treated patients.
+Mean unincontinence episodes at baseline per week were 22.1 for patients treated with tolterodine tartrate capsules (4 mg qd), 23.2 for patients treated with tolterodine tartrate tablets (2 mg bid), and 23.3 for placebo-treated patients treated with tolterodine tartrate tablets.

 Secondary objectives included other diary variables such as pad usage and various patient-reported outcomes.

-Landis et al?
-A post hos subgroup analysis of 986 patients from Van Kerrebroeck et al that compared the efficacy of tolderodine tartrate capsules (4 mg qd) with placebo in severe urgency incontinence.
+Landis et al. A post hoc subgroup analysis of 986 patients from the Van Kerrebroeck study that compared the efficacy of tolterodine tartrate capsules (4 mg qd) with placebo in severe urgency incontinence.
 Severe urgency incontinence was defined as 21 to 168 urgency incontinence episodes/week.
-Median urgency incontinence episodes at baseline per week were 34 for patients treated with tolterodine tartrate capsules 4 mg qd and 31.5 for placebo-treated patients.
+Median urgency incontinence episodes at baseline per week were 34 for patients treated with tolterodine tartrate capsules (4 mg qd) and 31.5 for placebo-treated patients.

 References: 1.
 Van Kerrebroeck P, Kreder K, Jonas U, Zinner N, Wein A, for the Tolterodine Study Group.
 Tolterodine once-daily: superior efficacy and tolerability in the treatment of the overactive bladder.
 Urology.
 2001;57:414-421.
 2. Landis JR, Kaplan S, Swift S, Versi E. Efficacy of antimuscarinic therapy for overactive bladder with varying degrees of incontinence severity.
 J Urol.
 2004;171:752-756.
-3. Data on file.
-Pfizer Inc, New York, NY.